Blog

 Why Alkaloid Content Varies Between Kratom Strains

-Not allkratom is created equal when it comes to alkaloid content.
+Kratom alkaloid content varies between strains because of vein colour, growing region, harvest timing, and processing.
 If you have tried multiple strains and noticed different effects, the varying levels of mitragynine and 7-hydroxymitragynine are likely part of the explanation.

 Traditional strain names like red vein, green vein, and white vein refer to the color of the leaf stems and veins, which correlates with the maturity of the leaves at harvest and the growing conditions.
 These factors influence the alkaloid profile that develops in the plant.